afsec/cellular-js-example-app/README.md

 ## Project Overview

-It's just a CRUD Users relationed with CRUD Group
+It's Users CRUD with some other CRUD references.

 ## Screenshot